openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/tf_specific/Convert_Object_Detection_API_Models.md

 Model Conversion Process in Detail
 ##################################

-This section is intended for users who want to understand how Model Conversion API performs Object Detection API models conversion in details.
-The information in this section is also useful for users having complex models that are not converted with Model Conversion API out of the box.
-It is highly recommended to read the **Graph Transformation Extensions** section in the :doc:`[Legacy] Model Optimizer Extensibility <openvino_docs_MO_DG_prepare_model_customize_model_optimizer_Model_Optimizer_Extensions_Model_Optimizer_Transformation_Extensions>` documentation first to understand sub-graph replacement concepts which are used here.
+This section is intended for users who want to understand how model conversion API performs Object Detection API models conversion in details.
+The information in this section is also useful for users having complex models that are not converted with model conversion API out of the box.
+It is highly recommended to read the **Graph Transformation Extensions** section in the :doc:`[Legacy] Model Optimizer Extensibility <openvino_docs_MO_DG_prepare_model_customize_model_optimizer_Customize_Model_Optimizer>` documentation first to understand sub-graph replacement concepts which are used here.

 It is also important to open the model in the `TensorBoard <https://www.tensorflow.org/guide/summaries_and_tensorboard>`__ to see the topology structure.
-Model Conversion API can create an event file that can be then fed to the TensorBoard tool.
+Model conversion API can create an event file that can be then fed to the TensorBoard tool.
 Run model conversion, providing two command line parameters:

 * ``input_model <path_to_frozen.pb>`` --- Path to the frozen model.
 * ``tensorboard_logdir`` --- Path to the directory where TensorBoard looks for the event files.